-In 2018, more than 1000 researchers took part in a total of 21 meetings.
+In 2020, more than 1000 researchers took part in a total of 21 meetings.
 Due to COVID-19, almost all meetings were forced to run on the WEB.
 In 2021, 28 meetings are being planned.
 In FY2021, 28 meetings are scheduled to be held, but as of March 2021, there is no prospect of convergence, and it is expected that the events will mainly be held online.
-Despite of the pandemics, the country’s best researchers gather to take part in serious discussions about the meeting’s theme.
+Despite of the pandemics, the country’s best researchers gathered to take part in serious discussions about the meeting’s theme.

 The discussions often lead to new collaborative research project ideas both within and outside the institute or even new researching funding.
-For example, the Glial Young Researcher Meeting in 1994 – 1996 had lead to the priority area （B） “Glial cell role in the neural transmission regulation mechanism” discovery, and later on, the became the priority area“ Glial Neural Network.”
+For example, the Glial Young Researcher Meeting in 1994 – 1996 had led to the priority area （B） “Glial cell role in the neural transmission regulation mechanism” discovery, and later on, the became the priority area“ Glial Neural Network.”
 Another example would be the Biomolecular sensor related NIPS research meeting held in 2008, which lead to the Grant-in-Aid for scientific research on priority area “Cell Sensor.”
 The establishment of two priority areas in 2015, “Thermal biology” and “Oscillology” was also triggered by the activity of the NIPS research meeting.
-Also, synapse research meetings and research meetings on pain have all helped progress in research communities across Japan, and have lead to the establishment of new fields.
+Also, synapse research meetings and research meetings on pain have all helped progress in research communities across Japan, and have led to the establishment of new fields.

 In 2016, one NIPS research meeting was held at Kyushu University.
 Traditionally, NIPS research meetings had been held in Okazaki area.
 We aimed to contribute to the physiological research communities located in the Kyushu area, and to the functional enhancement of the universities there.
-As this trial-run meeting won popularity, we conducted one in Tohoku and another in Tokyo area in 2017, and in Nagoya Tokyo in 2018.
-All of them obtained popularity.
-We now schedule one Osaka in 2019.
+As this trial-run meeting won popularity, we conducted one in Tohoku and another in Tokyo area in 2017, and in Nagoya and Tokyo in 2018, and one in Osaka in 2019.
 In 2021, one hybrid meeting was held in the Sendai area due to the COVID-19 extension.
 One meeting is scheduled in the Nagano area in 2022.